rbvegas/StatiCSharp/Documentation/HowTo/making_a_custom_theme.md

 ## Managing resources

-With all the steps from above you can build the HTML-code for all sites that are generated by StatiC#.
-If your templates consists just of HTML-Code... great, then your are done at this point.
-But for most of the cases you want to provide additional data like css files, javascript or images.
+With all the steps above, you can build the HTML code for all sites generated by StatiC#.
+If your templates consist just of HTML-Code... great, then you are done at this point.
+But for most of the cases, you want to provide additional data like CSS files, javascript, or images.
 Follow these steps to add those resources to your template.

-Add a folder to your projects root directory and call it `YourThemNameResources`.
-Within this folder create a new one called `yourthemename-theme`.
+Add a folder to your project's root directory and call it `YourThemNameResources`.
+Within this folder, create a new one called `yourthemename-theme`.
 Again, this is a StatiC# convention.
 StatiC# will copy all files and folders you provide in `YourThemeNameResources` to the root directory of the generated website.
 The user is also capable of using additional resources.
-To prevent potential conflicts you are recommended to put everything that has to do with your theme into the seperate folder `yourthemename-theme`.
-There is only one exeption: If you want to provide a favicon, put it in `YourThemeNameResources`.
-If the user provides a favicon, yours will be overriden.
+To prevent potential conflicts, you are recommended to put everything that has to do with your theme into the separate folder `yourthemename-theme`.
+There is only one exception: If you want to provide a favicon, put it in `YourThemeNameResources`.
+If the user provides a favicon, yours will be overridden.

 Tell StatiC# from where to copy your resources by using the `ResourcesPath` property.
-When folling this guide, your files will be placed in the mentioned directory next the `.dll` of your template.
+When following this guide, your files will be placed in the mentioned directory next to the `.dll` of your template.
 One way to give StatiC# the path of that directory is:

 ```C#
 public string ResourcesPath